 This driven and fiercely independent woman found herself completely dependent on others for every basic function.
 Such was the damage to Julie’s body, even her rehab carers baulked when she arrived.
 She was in the worst condition of any patient they had ever encountered, and they wondered how they were going to help this fragile, broken woman back to some semblance of vitality.

 But, in a powerful testament to the endurance of the human spirit, Julie persevered and has put both her body and life back together from the carnage of that split second that changed everything forever.

-Fortunately, Julie had income protection and trauma insurance in order long before the accident.
-Not realising, of course, that she would ever need it or how much it would help during the dark days of recovery where it fell to her loving husband Zach to not only support his wife, but to hold their world together outside of the hospital.
+Fortunately, Julie had income protection and trauma insurance in place long before the accident.
+Not realising, of course, that she would ever need it or how much it would help during the dark days of recovery where it fell to her loving husband, Zach, to not only support his wife, but to hold their world together outside of the hospital.

 Knowing the mortgage would continue to be paid meant Julie and Zach could focus solely on the mammoth task of getting Julie well enough to come home.

 Julie returned to work part-time earlier this year and has authored a book A Fractured Life, recounting the journey thousands of Australians take every year, recovering from horrific injuries following a serious accident.